PREVIOUSLY ON… SURVIVOR!

 “Her?
 Oh goodness, no!” laughs Jamie.
-“Some gay boys love their bling, but not Roger.
+“Some gay guys love their bling, but not Roger.
 He’s more of a tattoos and muscle shirts kind of guy,” he says.
 Jordyne’s eyes flash open huge, like floodlights.

 “I knew it!” she exclaims, smacking him playfully on the arm.
-“I knew there was at least one gay out person here, I knew it!
+“I knew there was at least one gay person out here, I knew it!
 I told you guys, I told you!”
 She cackles, pointing at the rest of her tribe.
 “Nobody on our tribe was talking, so I figured it had to be someone on your tribe.
 I knew it!
 I thought it was Irene, though.
 Not you!”